pyk595/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-No date is given.
+No client was contacted within/outside the designated number of days.

     * 1a1.
-Address Book shows an error message.

-      Use case ends.

-* 1b.
-No client was contacted within/outside the designated number of days.

-    * 1b1.
 Address Book shows an error message.

       Use case ends.